ARTICLE I - NAME

 - G. Treasurer: Shall be bonded and responsible for receiving, processing, and depositing funds in a numbered account in an approved financial institution, and for distribution of all funds for the association.
 It is preferred that the person holding this position reside in a location that has a physical location of the associations approved financial institution.
 The executive board shall designate at least one (1) other elected officer to co-sign all checks in excess of $3,000.
 The treasurer shall prepare quarterly financial statements for the members of the executive board and present a written financial report at the annual conference or business meeting.
 Shall forward membership renewal and application forms to the membership chair.
 Shall ensure that a federal income tax return is filed annually and that the association’s books are audited at least once every two years by an independent auditor approved by the executive board.
 More frequent audits may be conducted at the discretion of the executive board.
 Shall serve on the conference oversight committee.
 Shall perform such other duties as prescribed by these bylaws or assigned by the executive board from time to time.

 Section 7.
-Appointed Positions.
+Duties of Appointed Positions.

 Section 8.
 Meetings.